 10 reasons to promote integrations like core product

-Simply put, you should promote your integrations like you promote your core product.
-Here’s why:
+Simply put, you should promote your integrations like you would promote any other popular feature or upsell product.
+And I have 10 clear reasons why.

 Jump ahead

-- Integrations are the #3 most important factor for B2B SaaS buyers
+- Integrations are the #1 most important factor for SaaS buyers in core verticals

 - Integrations can fill out your feature release schedule